Home

 What Is P0118?

-Your car’s Powertrain Control Module (PCM) uses the temperature sensor to monitor fluctuations in the temperature of your car’s engine coolant or cooling system.
-It does so by sending a 5-volt reference signal to the coolant temperature sensor.
+Your car’s Powertrain Control Module (PCM) uses the temperature sensor to monitor temperature fluctuations in your car’s engine coolant or cooling system.

 As a result, it registers the DTC P0118 code and activates the Check Engine Light.